Rishi Sunak brings Dominic Raab and Suella Braverman back into the Cabinet

 Mr Raab was rewarded with Deputy Prime Minister and Justice Secretary, roles he held under Mr Johnson before being sacked by Ms Truss for his support of Mr Sunak.

-Ms Braverman was reappointed Home Secretary less than a week after she launched an attack on Ms Truss after being forced out of the role over a breach of the ministerial code.
+Grant Shapps was demoted to Business Secretary to allow Ms Braverman’s return as Home Secretary less than a week after she launched an attack on Ms Truss when she was forced out of the role over a breach of the Ministerial Code.

 Penny Mordaunt came out of the reshuffle as Commons Leader, failing to win a promotion after she challenged Mr Sunak in the Tory leadership race, which he won without a vote being cast.